observIQ/bindplane-agent/exporter/chronicleexporter/README.md

 ### Log Type

-if the `attributes["log_type"]` field is present in the log, and maps to a known Chronicle `log_type` the exporter will use the value of that field as the log type.
+If the `attributes["log_type"]` field is present in the log, and maps to a known Chronicle `log_type` the exporter will use the value of that field as the log type.
 If the `attributes["log_type"]` field is not present, the exporter will use the value of the `log_type` configuration field as the log type.

 ## Credentials